 What Is the Windows Install Error – 0x80070001?

-It can be caused by many things, such as a broken or damaged file.
+Various issues, like a broken or damaged file, can trigger this error.
 The most common type of file that breaks during a software update is an INI file.
 To fix it, you will need to uninstall and reinstall your hardware device drivers with updated software from your computer’s manufacturer.

 However, this error can also be triggered by a problem with the Windows update components themselves.
 And when it shows up, it may come with the error message “incorrect function.0x80070001” or simply “Windows error 0x80070001.”